rlopezherrero/GFTMasterBigDataUPV/exercise0_setup/README.md

 docker-compose up -d
 ```

-This will the following components, which will be used during the course:
+This will launch the following components, which will be used during the course:

 | Component | Service | Description | URL/port |
 | ------------- | ------------- | ------------- | ------------- |